Juan-Oclock/kansyl/APP_STORE_COPY.md

 HOW PEOPLE USE KANSYL

-The Serial Trial Tester: Evaluating 10+ streaming services to find the perfect fit The Software Professional: Testing business tools before committing The Budget-Conscious Student: Making every dollar count The Privacy Advocate: Finally, an app that respects their data The Overwhelmed Parent: Juggling kids' apps and family subscriptions
+The Streaming Enthusiast: Managing trials and paid subscriptions across multiple platforms The Software Professional: Tracking SaaS subscriptions and business tools The Budget-Conscious Student: Making every dollar count The Busy Parent: Juggling kids' apps, family subscriptions, and trial periods The Privacy-Focused User: Appreciating secure, transparent data handling

 REAL STORIES

 "I was spending $200/month on subscriptions I forgot I had.
 Kansyl helped me cut it down to $40.
 That's $1,920 saved per year!" - Sarah, 29

-"As someone who values privacy, I love that Kansyl doesn't require an account.
-My data stays on my phone." - Michael, 35
+"Clean interface and smart reminders.
+Finally, I can see all my subscriptions in one place." - Michael, 35

 "The AI receipt scanning is incredible.
 I just snap a photo and it fills in everything.
 Saves me so much time." - Jessica, 42